mlutfy/civicrmnetbanx--deprecated-/README.txt

 * UI to configure the civicrmdesjardins_tos_text and civicrmdesjardins_tos_url variables.
 * More hook_requirements to have a clearer checklist of what needs to be done before having a site validated by Desjardins (based on the auto-evaluation).
+* Support multi-lingual variables
 * Respect the CiviCRM settings for accepted cards (amex, mastercard) - this is already managed via civicrm/admin/options/accept_creditcard?group=accept_creditcard&reset=1 i.e. do not show the Amex/MC logo if the card is not accepted.
+* Propose a patch to CiviCRM so that we have a standard way of displaying the receipt in the ThankYou.tpl, so that we do not need to systematically override the template.

 MORE INFORMATION:
 ----------------